Team

 Meet Our People

 Below you’ll find a list of all of our expert academic and nonfiction editors, application specialists, and content writers.
-Our editors are native English speakers who have advanced degrees and academic training from the top universities in the US.
+Our editors are first-language English speakers who have advanced degrees and academic training from the top universities in the US.

 All of our copyeditors have technical certificates from reputable programs, our developmental editors have years’ experience in academia and long publishing records of their own, and our proofreaders have a keen eye for even the smallest detail.
 Additionally, our arts writers have a flair for sculpting artspeak into clear language.